LogoLogo

 For HD Hex Motors the encoder counts 28 ticks per revolution of the motor shaft.

 Visit the manufacturers website for your motor or encoders for more information on encoder counts.
-For HD Hex Motors or Core Hex Motors visit our Motor documentation.
+For HD Hex Motors or Core Hex Motors visit our documentation.

 Total Gear Reduction